benfjohnson/developer-dot/avatax/authentication-in-rest.md

     </li>
 </ul>

-<h3>What about Bearer Token?</h3>

-Avalara also supports "OAuth 2.0 Bearer Token" authentication.
-However, Bearer Token authentication is much more complex and is only suitable for websites that build in direct integrations with AvaTax.
-Bearer Token functionality is available for specific partners only, but it offers significantly stronger security and allows for password security to be deferred and not actually passed between websites.

-If you are interested in building an active web integration, please contact Avalara's business development department.

 <h3>I got an error message - what does it mean?</h3>

 If you are working on authentication and you received an error message, here's a breakdown of <a href="http://developer.avalara.com/avatax/errors/">all REST v2 error codes and how to interpret them</a>.